omar96developer/proj-html-vuejs/README.md

-# proj-html-vuejs

 # AVADA DRIVING SCHOOL

 Hello everybody!

- Site created with Vue Js, in which the navigation bar and the footer are dynamically populated.
+Website created with Vue Js, in which the navigation bar and the footer are dynamically populated.